Ale9806/open_clip_with_biomedica/README.md

 ```
 ---

-### Step 2: Install environment
+### Step 2: Install the environment
-Check your CUDA version before installing torch and the corresponding packages， if we install the dependencies by directly using official command, we are very likely to encounter a series of errors caused by mismatched torch versions and CUDA versions.
+Check your CUDA version before installing torch and the corresponding packages， if we install the dependencies by directly using the official command, we will likely encounter a series of errors caused by mismatched torch versions and CUDA versions.
 So install your environment according to the actual situation.

 ```python
 # Check CUDA versaion